abikirkham/the-soul-train/README.md

 I extend gratitude to Code Institute for knowledge in HTML and CSS, enabling me to bring my ideas to life.
 The transformative journey from a nursing career to coding unveiled the healing power of meditation and yoga, essential tools in navigating the transition.

-I have taken some skills I have learnt from code institute such as the drop down boxes and incorporated it with some extra leanring on navigation options, which can be found [here](<https://www.youtube.com/watch?v=iXKScihfSwE>).
+I have taken some skills I have learnt from code institute such as the drop down boxes and incorporated it with some extra learning on navigation options, which can be found [here](https://www.youtube.com/watch?v=iXKScihfSwE).

-Creating better visual effects for my users experience was impirtant,I added an extra colour to links for users to know it was a link when they hovered their cursor of over the link.
-I got this informstion from [here](<https://developer.mozilla.org/en-US/docs/Web/CSS/:hover#>).

-Finally, I wanted to create a simple, soft, emotional vibe to my styles, by adding the opaque style to the containers - information found [here](<https://developer.mozilla.org/en-US/docs/Learn/CSS/Howto/Make_box_transparent>).
-Aswell as creating a background which relates to the activties of the page - this to me, created a chnnce for users to get a feel of what they could experience when practising our yoga.
-The images used were sourced from [freeimages](<https://www.freeimages.com>) I then created the background using this [app](<https://www.sketchbook.com>) by collating the images and added a shadow to the images on top so this would not be harsh on the eyes.
+Creating better visual effects for my users' experience was important.
+I added an extra color to links for users to know it was a link when they hovered their cursor over the link.
+I got this information from [here](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover#).
+As well as creating a background which relates to the activities of the page - this to me, created a chance for users to get a feel of what they could experience when practicing our yoga.
+The images used were sourced from [freeimages](https://www.freeimages.com), and I then created the background using this [app](https://www.sketchbook.com) by collating the images and adding a shadow to the images on top so this would not be harsh on the eyes.